christinekaarde/MICCAI-review-thesis/WeeklyMeetings.md

 * Annotated a bunch more articles
 * got my bibliography up and running in overleaf
 * got started writing/editing what I already have in overleaf
+* got the final figure I wanted from forgotten citations article to work!

 #### What did you struggle with?